microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollPresenter.md

         }

         // Potentially changed ScrollBar.Minimum / ScrollBar.Maximum value(s) may have an effect
-        // on the read-only IScrollController.AreScrollControllerInteractionsAllowed property.
+        // on the read-only IScrollController.AreInteractionsAllowed property.
-        UpdateAreScrollControllerInteractionsAllowed();
+        UpdateAreInteractionsAllowed();
     }

     public CompositionAnimation GetScrollAnimation(